openucx/openhpca/README.md

 For details about all the supported parameters, please refer to the `./tools/cmd/webui/webui -h` command output.

-As a note, to connect to a remmote server through SSH where the webui is meant to be executed, use a SSH port fowarding command such as:
+As a note, to connect to a remote server through SSH where the webui is meant to be executed, use a SSH port forwarding command such as:
 ```
 ssh -L 8080:127.0.0.1:8080 remote-server
 ```